Arbitration Rules and Procedures of Badan Arbitrase Nasional Indonesia (BANI Arbitration Center).

 1. Death or Disability

-In the event, during the course of the arbitral proceedings, of the death or incapacitation of an arbitrator, a substitute arbitrator shall be appointed pursuant to the same paragraph of article 10 as was applicable to the appointment or choice of the arbitrator being replaced.
+In the event of the death or the disability of an arbitrator, during the course of the arbitral proceedings, a substitute arbitrator shall be appointed pursuant to the procedure stated in article 11 as was applicable to the appointment or choice of the arbitrator being replaced.

 2. Resignation of Arbitrator